sagits/android-fast-dao/README.md

 The null is to use the default class name for local save (you can pass a string here to save with custom name).

-the **onDialogButtonClick** is optional, it creates a error dialog when the request fails.
+The **onDialogButtonClick** is optional, it creates a error dialog when the request fails.

 The **"Message to show on dialog"** is optional, it creates a dialog while the request is beeing made.